sjentsch/lsjDocs/Ch04/Ch04_Descriptives_4.rst

    Sometimes jamovi will also present numbers in an unusual way.
 If a number is very small, or very large, then jamovi switches to an exponential form for numbers.
-For example **6.51e-4** is the same as saying that the decimal point is moved 4 places to the left, so the actual number is **0.000651**.
+For example **6.51e-4** is the same as saying that the decimal point is moved four places to the left, so the actual number is **0.000651**.
 If there is a plus sign (i.e. **6.51e+4** then the decimal point is moved to the right, i.e. **65,100.00**.
 Usually only very small or very large numbers are expressed in this way, for